University Response To Bias-Related Incident(s)/Hate Crimes

 Concerns about bias in the classroom—In the case where there is no individually directed bias against a student, but a faculty member speaks or behaves in a way that creates an uneasy or hostile climate, the student should report the matter to the Dean of the School or to the Harassment Counselor.

 Part of police procedures for addressing faculty-/staff-related complaints include communication and referral to the Office of Human Resources.
-If you are a faculty or staff member, you may choose to initiate a complaint through the Boston College Police Department, the Department of Human Resources (553-3330), the Office for Institutional Diversity (552-2323), the Boston College Harassment Counselor Mary Ellen Fulton (552-4200) or the academic dean of the appropriate school.
+If you are a faculty or staff member, you may choose to initiate a complaint through the Boston College Police Department, the Department of Human Resources (553-3330), the Office for Institutional Diversity (552-2323), the Boston College Harassment Counselor Linda Riley (552-0486) or the academic dean of the appropriate school.
 Complaints lodged in any of these offices will be referred for further investigation, as appropriate, to the Boston College Police.

-Discriminatory Harassment—If the offensive conduct involves a form of discriminatory harassment, it should be reported to the Harassment Counselor or to a member of the Harassment Resources Network (information about the Discriminatory Harassment, the Harassment Counselor and the Harassment Resources Network may be found at /offices/diversity/compliance/harassment.html)
+Discriminatory Harassment—If the offensive conduct involves a form of discriminatory harassment, it should be reported to the Harassment Counselor (information about the Discriminatory Harassment and the Harassment Counselor may be found at /offices/diversity/compliance/harassment.html)

 Concerns about bias in the office environment—Offensive conduct in the office environment should be reported to your manager/supervisor and to the Department of Human Resources, or if appropriate, to the Harassment Counselor.